Liquid Drop Model for Nuclear Matter in the Dilute Limit: Introduction and Main Theorem

+where the closure of $\Omega$ is taken in the measure theoretic sense.
+The term in parentheses is bounded in absolute value by $6L^2$.
+Therefore, \eqref{theta_large} follows from the bounds in Theorem \ref{th_gse asymptotics}. \end{remark}

+\begin{remark} The power $1/5$ of $\vartheta$ in \eqref{lower_bound intro} is technical.
+It is an interesting question to decide whether the power $1/3$ in \eqref{upper_bound intro} is best possible.
+The assumption $\vartheta^{1/3} L \geq C$ and the corresponding remainder term in \eqref{upper_bound intro} are not severe restrictions in the thermodynamic limit and are imposed mainly for a simple statement. \end{remark}

+\begin{remark} In the literature the Coulomb kernel $|x-y|^{-1}$ in the energy \eqref{eq_definition free energy} is often replaced by the Green's function of the Laplacian on $Q_L$ with some boundary condition.
+Apart from the 'whole space' condition that we use, common choices are the periodic, the Dirichlet and the Neumann boundary condition.

+In the Neumann case, the existence of the thermodynamic limit, together with the sharp convergence rate of order $L^{-1}$, was shown in a remarkable paper by Alberti, Choksi and Otto \cite{AlChOt}.
+In Appendix \ref{se_thermodynamic_limit}, we use comparison arguments to extend their result to all the boundary conditions mentioned above.
+In particular, this shows that the left side in \eqref{thermodynamic limit asymptotics} is independent of the choice of boundary values. \end{remark}

 Theorem \ref{th_gse asymptotics} significantly improves the main result of Knüpfer, Muratov and Novaga \cite{KnMuNo}, who show a similar asymptotic equality in the ultra-dilute limit $\vartheta\sim L^{-2}$, where the background density vanishes in the limit $L\to\infty$.
 In contrast, we can perform first the limit $L\to\infty$ and then $\vartheta\to 0$.
-In the regime $\vartheta\sim L^{-2}$ screening does not yet play a role and controlling this phenomenon is, in fact, the main accomplishment in this paper.
-We achieve this with the help of the sliding method of Conlon, Lieb and Yau \cite{CoLiYa}.
-We should also stress that \cite{KnMuNo} consider a slightly different and physically slightly less natural system where the Coulomb kernel $|x-y|^{-1}$ is replaced by its periodic analogue.
-In yet another, slightly different model, namely involving the Neumann Green's function, the existence of the thermodynamic limit and a sharp bound on the difference between the ground state energy on a finite box and the thermodynamic limit was shown in a remarkable paper by Alberti, Choksi and Otto \cite{AlChOt}.
+In the regime $\vartheta\sim L^{-2}$ screening does not yet play a role and controlling this phenomenon is, in fact, one of the accomplishments in this paper.

 The even more dilute situation where $\vartheta\sim L^{-3}$ was considered by Choksi and Peletier \cite{ChPe1}.
-In this case the leading order $E(A^*)/A^*$ in \eqref{upper_bound} and \eqref{lower_bound} should be replaced by $E(\vartheta L^3)/(\vartheta L^3)$.
-In this situation our upper bound \eqref{upper_bound} is not applicable (at least not if $\vartheta L^3$ is too small) and our lower bound \eqref{lower_bound} is not tight.
+Then, the leading order $E(A^*)/A^*$ in \eqref{upper_bound intro} and \eqref{lower_bound intro} should be replaced by $E(\vartheta L^3)/(\vartheta L^3)$.
+In this situation our upper bound \eqref{upper_bound intro} is not applicable (at least not if $\vartheta L^3$ is too small) and our lower bound \eqref{lower_bound intro} is not tight.
 However, a simple variation of our arguments would also cover this regime.
 On the other hand, \cite{ChPe1} also establishes a lower order correction.